-Each dot in the chart below was a member of the Senate in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Mansfield is shown as a purple triangle. (analysis methodology)
+Mansfield is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Mansfield was the primary sponsor of 12 bills that were enacted.
 The most recent include:

 - S. 3556 (94th): An Act for the relief of Marciano Santiago and his wife, Eleanaor L. Santiago.

 - S. 1699 (94th): A bill for the relief of Mrs. Hope Namgyal.

 - S. 2667 (94th): A bill to extend the Emergency Petroleum Allocation Act of 1973.

 - S. 1357 (93rd): A bill for the relief of Mary Red Head.

 - S.J.Res.
 260 (93rd): A joint resolution relative to the convening of the first session of the Ninety-fourth Congress.

 - S. 2835 (93rd): A bill to rename the first Civilian Conservation Corps Center located near Franklin, NC, and the Cross Timbers National Grasslands in Texas in honor of former President ...

 - S. 3304 (93rd): A bill to authorize the Secretary of State or such officer as he may designate to conclude an agreement with the People’s Republic of China for indemnification ...